JunoLab/atom-julia-client/docs/workflow.md

 ## Enter Juno

 Juno provides a way to do just that.
-I will first describe how the Juno workflow looks and then explain a few of the details that make it possible:
+Below, we first describe how the Juno workflow looks and then explain a few of the details that make it possible:

 - Start by putting the code from `foo.jl` in a module (as in option 2 above).